WICG/gesture-delegation/explainer.md

 ### New HTML Concept

-As part of _6.3 Activation_, a new flag would be added to the browsing context: __user activated__.
+As part of _6.3 Activation_ [[HTML]](https://html.spec.whatwg.org/multipage/interaction.html#activation), a new flag would be added to the browsing context: __user activated__.
 When a user activation targets an element, the __user activated__ flag of the element's browsing context is set to true and is never reset until the browsing context is navigated outside of the current eTLD+1.

 ### New API